BibiPhd/csvToLaTeX/README.md

 # csvToLaTeX
-MATLAB script that converts CSV (Comma-Separated Values) data into LaTeX tables in .txt format.
+MATLAB and Python scripts that convert CSV (Comma-Separated Values) data into LaTeX tables in .txt format.
 If you are working on a document or publication that requires converting a big table, this tool simplifies the process.
-Import your CSV file, and run the script.

-Features:

 1. Convert CSV data to LaTeX tables with ease.
 2. Customizable formatting options for LaTeX tables.